ahadsiddiki51/sust_hackathon/README.md

 # QueueStorm Investigator

-QueueStorm Investigator is a lightweight FastAPI service for the SUST CSE Carnival 2026 Codex Community Hackathon preliminary problem.
-It analyzes synthetic digital finance support tickets, investigates the complaint against transaction history, and returns a safe structured support-ops response.
+We built QueueStorm Investigator for the SUST CSE Carnival 2026 Codex Community Hackathon preliminary round.
+Our goal is to provide a lightweight support-ops copilot for synthetic digital finance tickets.
+The API reads a customer complaint, checks it against transaction history, classifies the case, and returns a safe structured response for support teams.

-The default implementation is deterministic and rule-based.
-It does not require paid AI APIs, GPU access, large model downloads, or real payment integrations.
+We intentionally kept the solution deterministic, fast, and local.
+The default path does not use paid AI APIs, external model calls, GPU resources, or real payment integrations.

 ## Tech Stack

 - Python 3.12+
-- FastAPI
+- FastAPI for the HTTP API
-- Pydantic
+- Pydantic for request and response validation
-- Uvicorn
+- Uvicorn as the ASGI server
+- Docker for packaging and deployment
-- Pure-Python deterministic reasoning for classification, evidence matching, and safety filtering
+- Pure-Python rule-based reasoning for classification, evidence matching, and safety filtering

+## MODELS

+We do not use any external AI model by default.

+- Default mode: deterministic rule-based investigator.
+- Model provider: none.
+- API keys required: none.
+- Runtime internet access required: no.
+- Paid AI APIs required: no.
+- Optional LLM support: not enabled. `ENABLE_LLM=false` is reserved only for future extension.

+For judging, our submitted behavior is fully local and deterministic.

+## AI Approach

+Our approach is to simulate an AI support copilot with transparent rules instead of relying on a black-box model.
+We classify the ticket, inspect transaction evidence, decide whether the complaint is supported by the data, and generate a guarded customer reply.

+Our reasoning flow:

+1. We normalize complaint text, including Bangla digits.
+2. We detect phishing or social-engineering first because safety has priority over normal routing.
+3. We classify the complaint into one of the allowed case types.
+4. We score transaction matches using transaction type, amount, status, counterparty, date/time hints, and complaint semantics.
+5. We return `insufficient_data` instead of guessing when evidence is missing or multiple transactions are plausible.
+6. We generate the support summary, next action, customer reply, confidence, and reason codes.
+7. We run a final safety filter before returning the response.

 ## API